serghiou/best-of-data-science/README.md

 ## Data manipulation

+**[dplyr.](https://cran.r-project.org/web/packages/dplyr/vignettes/dplyr.html)** Package.
+Tutorial.
+By far the most popular package for data manipulation in R. Part of the tidyverse.

+**[data.table.](https://cran.r-project.org/web/packages/dplyr/vignettes/dplyr.html)** Package.
+Tutorial.
+Probably the second most popular package for data manipulation in R. This package is much faster than dplyr and thus preferred when using large datasets.
+It uses a somewhat unique syntax.

 **[zeallot.](https://github.com/r-lib/zeallot#zeallot)** Package.
 A clever way to unpack data from objects such as data frames or lists into newly defined vectors using a new operator: %<-%.